Blunk-electronic/ET/doc/board.rst

 ++++++++++++++++++++

-Objects in via restrict layers are to be drawn the same way as route restrict objects (see above).
-The only difference is to use the noun via_restrict instead as shown in this example:
+In the via restrict layers areas can be specified where no vias a allowed.

 	.. code-block::

-		draw via_restrict [1] 0.2 line 50 30 70 30
+		draw via_restrict [1] zone line 0 0 line 100 0 line 100 100 line 0 100